momonala/image-processing-projects/README.md

-# Images!
+# Making images!

-Experiments and algorithms in image processing, computer vision, and computational photography!
-Projects inspired by personal curiosity, classes, and the Udacity's courses in [Ariticial Intelligence](https://www.udacity.com/course/artificial-intelligence-nanodegree--nd889) and [Computational Photography](https://www.udacity.com/course/computational-photography--ud955) offered at Georgia Tech as CS 6475.
+A place for my smaller projects & experiments in image processing, computer vision, and computational photography.

 -----------------------------------------------------------------------------------------------------------------------------------------------